stevenpusser/mx-timeset-gui/README.md

-# mx-timeset-gui
-MX Timeset GUI, a Python GUI for setting system date and time.
-Forked from https://github.com/aadityabagga/timeset-gui
+A graphical interface written in python 2 for managing system date and time.

+#Dependencies-

+menu (for becoming root when running the application from system menu)

+ntp (for synchronising time from the network)

+python-gobject for the GUI